 Supporting at-risk students through holistic approaches can address and resolve issues both on campus and off.
 Higher education institutions that have student success programs have found that building relationships with students needs to happen campus-wide since those relationships are essential to helping meet students’ needs and keeping them engaged in their studies and involved on-campus.

-Strategic Enrollment Management Quarterly (SEMQ), a publication by the American Association of Collegiate Registrars and Admission Officers (AACRAO), recently published an account of the results of a 5-year First in the World (FITW) collaboration between Aviso Retention and the Carolina Works consortium, led by Central Carolina Community College.
+Strategic Enrollment Management Quarterly (SEMQ), a publication by the American Association of Collegiate Registrars and Admission Officers (AACRAO), recently published an account of the results of a 5-year First in the World (FITW) collaboration between Watermark (formerly Aviso Retention) and the Carolina Works consortium, led by Central Carolina Community College.

 First in the World was designed by the U.S. Department of Education to “support the development, replication, and dissemination of innovative solutions and evidence for what works in addressing persistent and widespread challenges in postsecondary education for students who are at risk for not persisting in and completing postsecondary programs, including, but not limited to, adult learners, working students, part-time students, students from low-income backgrounds, students of color, students with disabilities, and first-generation students.”